basephp/database/README.md

-# BasePHP Package: Database
+# BasePHP: Database Package
-Database and Query Builder for BasePHP
+Database and Query Builder for BasePHP. *This is an optional package, and is not a requirement for BasePHP*

 * [BasePHP Framework](https://github.com/basephp/framework)
 * [BasePHP Example Application](https://github.com/basephp/application)